 Ninety-six percent of faculty leaders say that they would recommend participating in Bass Connections to a colleague.
 Faculty report participating for a variety of reasons including to:

 - Be part of a multidisciplinary team

 Faculty report that their teams result in a range of outcomes including: peer-reviewed publications, grant proposals and awards, new research terrains and collaborations, changes to their teaching, and exhibits and other tangible products.

 How do I apply for a Bass Connections project team?

 Requests for Proposals will be distributed to faculty each September for projects that will begin the following year (summer or fall).
 Projects will be selected and team leaders will be notified in December.
-When applying, you will need to select which theme you think your project fits within.
+When applying, you will need to select which theme you think your project fits within (or select Bass Connections Open).
 Some projects may fit within more than one theme.
 The RFP will ask you to:

-- Explain the goals of your project and how it aligns with the goals of Bass Connections
+- Explain the goals of your project and a high-level research plan

 - Provide a high-level proposed timeline for your project

 - Submit a budget estimate.

 How were the themes determined and what if my work doesn’t fit within a theme?